 As founder of Qatar’s Supreme Council for Family Affairs in 1998, Sheikha Moza had a central commitment to ensuring that family-related policies are enacted.
 Protecting vulnerable groups like women, children, the elderly and the disabled has been a priority for her.
 This has resulted in the council launching numerous initiatives and nonprofit organisations to address family issues.

-Among these is the Qatar Social Work Foundation that Her Highness founded to govern and regulate the civil initiatives she launched throughout the years.
+Among these is the Qatar Social Work Foundation that Her Highness founded to govern the civil initiatives she launched throughout the years.
 These initiatives include Aman, a centre that provides social rehabilitation and reintegration assistance to victims of violence and unfair discrimination, and grants safe haven for abused women and children; Ehsan, a centre that provides care and empowerment services for elderly people; Nama, a centre that expands youth opportunities through career training programs and financing for promising entrepreneurs; and Dreama, the Qatar Orphan Foundation.

 And to build on Sheikha Moza’s work at the Supreme Council for Family Affairs, Qatar Foundation established the Doha International Family Institute, which researches and promotes pro-family public policies in Qatar and around the world, as well as the Qatar Nanny Training Academy, which provides training and academic support to Arabic-speaking nannies to teach and promote Islamic values at home.